Our goal is not to teach you how to build the technology but to impart in you the mindset of a machine learning engineer.

 Unsupervised machine learning is where data is provided without "answers" — the machine attempts to discover them.
 These algorithms find hidden patterns or data groupings without the need for human intervention.
 This approach is often used to group data based on similarities or differences, find relationships between variables, and reduce the number of data inputs while also preserving the dataset's integrity.

 Reinforcement learning is where there are no classes or characteristics; there's just an end-point – pass or fail.
 To understand this better, consider the example of learning to play chess.
 After every game, the system is informed of the win/loss status.
 In such a case, our system does not have every move labeled as "right" or "wrong" but only has the end-result.
 As our algorithm plays more games during the training, it'll keep giving bigger "weights" (importance) to the combination of those moves that resulted in a win.

 Often, people talk about machine learning as having two paradigms: supervised and unsupervised learning.
 However, it is more accurate to describe machine learning models as falling along a spectrum of supervision between supervised and unsupervised learning.

-For this platform, it is impractical to discuss, in-depth, the many ways in which every machine-learning algorithm varies from every other— and we don't claim to do so.
+For this platform, it is impractical to discuss, in-depth, the many ways in which every ML algorithm varies from every other— and we don't claim to do so.
 We also don't pretend that all machine-learning projects fit precisely within our breakdown.
-And as we will continue to mention, most of the development of machine-learning models dances back and forth across the steps rather than progressing through them linearly.
+And as we will continue to mention, most of the development of machine-learning models dances back and forth across these steps rather than progressing through them linearly.